 Our people are our power

 Our people play an important role in achieving our strategic priorities, to deliver our mission, vision and values.

 The team strive to inspire a new generation of home-grown energy, fit for the needs of every UK home and community.

-MCS CHARITABLE FOUNDATION
+THE MCS FOUNDATION

-The independent, grant making MCS Charitable Foundation was created by the government as part of changes in the ownership of MCS (Microgeneration Certification Scheme Service Company Limited).
+The independent, grant making MCS Foundation was created by the government as part of changes in the ownership of MCS (Microgeneration Certification Scheme Service Company Limited).
 MCS Charitable Foundation is the sole shareholder of MCS, receiving a percentage of the annual profits, which it will award in line with its charitable objectives.

 Their vision is a world where everyone has access to affordable and reliable renewable energy and low carbon technologies – for the benefit of our environment, our communities and the UK public.

 They plan to achieve this by setting quality standards for microgeneration products and installers, raising public awareness of renewables through education and engagement programmes and by promoting study and funding research into renewable and low carbon technology in order to drive innovation and widespread adoption.

 Visit their website: www.mcsfoundation.org.uk